lizhanmit/learning-notes/gcp-note/gcp-note.md

 ### Cloud Storage

 - object storage
-- different with file storage, block storage
+- different from file storage, block storage
 - Each object has an unique key in form of URL.
 - The objects are immutable. (versioning) (You can turn on / off versioning.)
 - Cloud Storage files are organized into buckets.